samjones00/docs/docs/_documentation/Templates-Websites.md

     <td><a href="https://github.com/NetCoreTemplates/templates">templates</a></td>
     <td><a href="https://github.com/NetFrameworkTemplates/templates-netfx">templates-netfx</a></td>
     <th align="center">
-        ServiceStack Templates Bootstrap Template
+        ServiceStack Sharp Pages Bootstrap Template
     </th>
 </tr>
 <tr>
     <td class="tpl-desc" colspan="2">
-        The <code class="highlighter-rouge">templates</code> Project Template is configured to develop Websites using <a href="http://templates.servicestack.net">ServiceStack Templates</a>, a simpler and cleaner alternative to Razor that lets you utilize simple Template Expressions for evaluating Server logic in <code class="highlighter-rouge">.html</code> pages.
-Templates doesn’t require any precompilation, is easier to learn and more intuitive for non-programmers that’s more suitable for a <a href="http://templates.servicestack.net/usecases/">number of use-cases</a>.
+        The <code class="highlighter-rouge">templates</code> Project Template is configured to develop Websites using <a href="https://sharpscript.net">#Script</a>, a simpler and cleaner alternative to Razor that lets you utilize simple Template Expressions for evaluating Server logic in <code class="highlighter-rouge">.html</code> pages.
+Templates doesn’t require any precompilation, is easier to learn and more intuitive for non-programmers that’s more suitable for a <a href="https://sharpscript.net/usecases/">number of use-cases</a>.
 Use templates if you want an <a href="/releases/v4.5.14#why-templates">alternative to Razor</a> syntax and the heavy machinery required to support it.
     </td>
     <td align="center">
         <a href="http://templates.web-templates.io"><img src="https://raw.githubusercontent.com/ServiceStack/Assets/master/csharp-templates/templates.png" width="450" /></a>